-Several weeks ago the long-awaited movie Greater was released, and Cathy and I had the privilege of watching the movie in a theater in Ozark, Missouri which is approximately 12 miles north of Branson.
-The movie covered the life of Brandon Burlsworth, a young man born and raised in Harrison, Arkansas which is about 30 miles south of Branson.
+Several years ago the long-awaited movie Greater was released, and Cathy and I had the privilege of watching the movie in a theater in Ozark, Missouri which is a few miles north of Branson.
+The movie covered the life of Brandon Burlsworth, a young man born and raised in Harrison, Arkansas which is about thirty miles south of Branson.
 This faith-based movie inspired and challenged us as we watched the life of this wonderful young man unfold, and as we saw him fulfill his dreams of becoming a phenomenal football player for the Arkansas Razorbacks from 1996-1998.

-In Fayetteville Brandon encountered the offensive line coach, Mike Bender who initially saw no potential for him to ever play for the Razorbacks.
-Fortunately for Brandon, however; Mike saw his gritty determination to succeed, and allowed Brandon to continue to practice.
+In Fayetteville Brandon encountered the offensive line coach Mike Bender who initially saw no potential for him to ever play for the Razorbacks.
+Fortunately Mike saw his gritty determination to succeed and allowed Brandon to continue to practice.
 He followed Coach Tice’s advice and was always the first to arrive and the last to leave.
-At the end of one year Brandon had developed his body into a strong 6’3″ 300 pounder, and had proved to Coach Bender he had the desire, discipline and talent to play for the Razorbacks.
+At the end of one year Brandon had developed his body into a strong 6’3″ three hundred pounder, and had proved to Coach Bender he did have the desire, discipline and talent to play for the Razorbacks.
 He was offered a full scholarship at the end of his freshman year.

-Cathy and I became friends with Mike and Gayle Bender shortly after we moved to El Dorado in the early 1970’s.
-Mike was appointed head football coach of the El Dorado Wildcats in 1974, and I was the team physician.
+Cathy and I became friends with Mike and Gayle Bender shortly after we moved to El Dorado in 1971.
+Mike was selected as head football coach of the El Dorado Wildcats in 1974, and I was the team physician.
 I watched him struggle with teams which didn’t perform well in their conference and in fact lost most of their games.
-Mike was accustomed to winning having been a great player himself for Strong High School (12 miles east of El Dorado) and becoming a greater player at the University of Arkansas.
-He played on the 1964 team which was the only Razorback’s team to win the National Championship.
+Mike was accustomed to winning having been a great player himself for Strong High School (twelve miles east of El Dorado) and becoming a greater player at the University of Arkansas.
+He played on the 1964 team which was the only Razorback team to win the National Championship.
 He was drafted into the NFL and played several years with the newly franchised Atlanta Falcons.

-On one occasion Cathy and I were at the Bender’s home on a Friday night for a social event following a Wildcat football game, and we got to meet one of Mike’s brothers “Little Boy” Bender.
-When he stood from the couch on which he was seated, he was at least 6’4″ tall weighing over 250 pounds.
+On one occasion Cathy and I were at the Bender’s home on a Friday night for a social event following a Wildcat football game, and we got to meet one of Mike’s brothers, “Little Boy” Bender.
+When he stood from the couch on which he was seated, he was at least 6’4″ tall weighing over two hundred and fifty pounds.
 I said, “I’m not sure I want to meet “Big Boy” Bender as huge as you are!
 He laughed and said he was so-called because he was the youngest of the Bender boys.

 To complete his unbelievable rise to football fame Brandon was drafted by the Baltimore Colts in the third round, and following the initial training camp tryout he was assured by the Colt’s line coach he would be a starting guard on the team the following year.
-Tragically however, Brandon died in a single vehicle automobile accident just weeks before reporting to the team in Baltimore.
-He was travelling from Fayetteville where he had worked out to Harrison in order to “take his Mother to church.”
-We recently learned he had a meal with his good friend Brent Bender just before leaving for Harrison.
+Tragically Brandon died in an automobile accident just weeks before reporting to the team in Baltimore.
+He was travelling from Fayetteville where he had worked out and was driving to Harrison in order to “take his Mother to church.”
+We recently learned he had a meal with his good friend Brent Bender just prior to leaving for Harrison.

 Note: On the day this blog story was posted, I read in the Arkansas Gazette Mike Bender stepped into eternity having died in his sleep the night before.
 I am very sad because I would have liked for him to read this tribute to him, but I do believe he is at peace with God and in the presence of his Savior.